 “Come with me,” he ordered.
 Our entourage of two kept up as we went into a downstairs studio.

-There was a large contraption that looked like a snapshot machine at an amusement park.
+There was a large contraption called a Big Shot.

 “It’s a new Polaroid, for taking portraits,” Andy explained.